DC Barrel Connector Guide: DC5521, DC5525, DC7909 and DC8020 for Portable Power Stations

 DC5521 and DC5525 are easy to confuse because both commonly use a 5.5 mm outer diameter.
 The difference is the inner diameter.

-DC5521 usually refers to 5.5 mm outer diameter and 2.1 mm inner diameter.
+DC5521 usually refers to a 5.5 mm outer diameter and a 2.1 mm inner diameter.
 DC5525 usually refers to 5.5 mm outer diameter and 2.5 mm inner diameter.

 That small difference can matter.
 If the centre pin contact is not correct, the cable may feel loose, disconnect easily, create unreliable charging, or fail to deliver power properly.